Strawberry Almond Milk

 Step 7: Serve Cold Or Warm

 Once everything is mixed, you can either chill the strawberry almond milk in the fridge for a cold, refreshing drink or serve it immediately with ice cubes.
 If you prefer it warm, pour the finished drink into a pan and heat on the stove.
-Then, pour into mugs and enjoy the fresh, sweet taste.

 Tips and Variations